opendp/opendp/docs/source/api/user-guide/utilities/serialization.rst

+.. _serialization-user-guide:

 Serialization
 =============

+(See also :py:mod:`opendp.serialization` in the API reference.)

 The core classes in OpenDP can be serialized to JSON, and then reinstantiated.
 This feature requires opt-in, and is only available in Python.